lehigh-university-libraries/purchase-request-workflow-proxy-server/README.md

 Supplied implementations:

-- `JiraWorkflowService` supports both Jira Cloud (which offers a free tier that should suit this use case) and locally-hosted Jira Server.
+- `JiraWorkflowService` supports both Jira Cloud (which offers a free tier that should suit this use case).
 Out-of-the-box, this supports simple manual decision making, such as using a Kanban board to drag a request from a New column to one representing Approved requests.
-Jira workflows can also support automatic decision-making based on the metadata of the request.
+Jira workflows can also support automatic decision-making based on the metadata of the request.  `JiraWorkflowService` does not support the discontinued Jira Server product.

 - `RestyaboardWorkflowService` supports the Restyaboard Kanban board software.
 This is provided as an open source alternative to Jira for a simple, manual workflow.